Caching website

 • website caching

-Caching is performed on the client's server (a server that contains your website files).
-This functionality must be added by your developer, and then enabled in ReadyCMS.
+Caching is performed on the client's server (the server that contains your website files).
+Your developer must add this functionality, which is then enabled in ReadyCMS.

 • admin caching (API caching)

-Caching is performed on our ReadyCMS servers (admin server where ReadyCMS is located, it's connected with your server and with a database where the data is stored).
+Caching is performed on our ReadyCMS servers (the admin server where ReadyCMS is located; it's connected to your server and to a database where the data is stored).

 A cache is essentially temporary storage.
 When a user browses your website and sends a request asking for some data from your server, that request will be forwarded to our ReadyCMS servers.
-Our server will then send a query to a database asking for the information requested by the user's action.
+Our server will then query a database, asking for the information requested by the user's action.

 Tip: